SQL Management Studio: Importing and Exporting Data

 Step 1: Open the Import Wizard

-- Launch SQL Management Studio and connect to your SQL Server instance.
+- Launch SQL Server Management Studio and connect to your database.

-- Right-click on the target database where you want to import the data.
+- Right-click on the target database in the Object Explorer.

-- Navigate to Tasks > Import Data.
-This will open the SQL Server Import and Export Wizard.
+- Select Tasks > Import Data to open the SQL Server Import and Export Wizard.

 Step 2: Choose the Data Source

-- In the wizard, select the Data Source.
-For example:
+- In the wizard, select the source of your data.
+Common options include:

-- For CSV or text files, choose Flat File Source.
+- Flat File Source: For CSV or text files.

-- Select the Destination database and table where the data will be imported.
+- Choose the destination database where the data will be imported.

-- Review the summary of your selections and click Finish to start the import process.
+- Review the summary of your import settings.

 How to Export Data in SQL Management Studio

-Exporting data allows you to extract data from SQL Server and save it in a format suitable for other applications.
+Exporting data allows you to extract data from SQL Server and save it in a format that can be used elsewhere.
 Here’s how to do it:

 Step 1: Open the Export Wizard

-- In SQL Management Studio, right-click on the database or table you want to export.
+- In SQL Server Management Studio, right-click on the database you want to export data from.

-- Navigate to Tasks > Export Data.
-This will open the SQL Server Import and Export Wizard.
+- Select Tasks > Export Data to open the SQL Server Import and Export Wizard.

 Step 2: Choose the Data Source